'Increased Deaths Always Follow Increased Infections,' Judge Warns, as Dallas County Reports Record 40 COVID-19 Deaths

-Dallas County is reporting 1,637 new COVID-19 cases Thursday along with 37 more deaths related to the virus, the second-highest day on record for deaths.
+Dallas County is reporting 1,809 new COVID-19 cases Friday along with 30 more deaths related to the virus, making it the deadliest week in Dallas since the pandemic began.

-Dallas County Judge Clay Jenkins said Wednesday, when the county posted a record 40 deaths, that the rise in fatalities is attributed to the increase in cases since the holidays and that, "increased deaths always follow increased infections."
+"Last week was our deadliest week thus far with 138 deaths.
+Sadly, with the deaths we had today, we are already at 163 deaths for the week with one day to go," said Dallas County Judge Clay Jenkins.
+"We know January and February will be a dark winter for North Texas with COVID infections and deaths.
+The decisions we make today will have an impact on how fast our numbers will improve.
+There is a silver lining to the numbers today as Dallas County has dropped below 1,000 COVID hospitalizations for the first time since Jan.
+1."

 County officials said while they have noticed a slight decrease in the numbers, forecasting for Dallas County actually predict potential increases in hospitalizations.
 Updated UTSW modeling predicts hospitalization could reach 1,600 by Feb.
 5, with cases remaining high at 2,700 per day by the same date.
 ICU capacity remains heavily strained and hospitals are still operating under surge planning.

-- A woman in her 40s who was a resident of the City of Dallas.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 40s who was a resident of the City of Irving.
-He died in hospice and had underlying high-risk health conditions.
+- A man in his 40s who was a resident of the City of Dallas.
+He had been hospitalized and had underlying high-risk health conditions.

-- A woman in her 50s who was a resident of the City of Dallas.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A man in his 60s who was a resident of the City of Dallas.
+He had been hospitalized and had underlying high-risk health conditions.

-- A man in his 50s who was a resident of the City of Duncanville.
+- A man in his 60s who was a resident of the City of Dallas.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 50s who was a resident of the City of Irving.
-He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A woman in her 50s who was a resident of the City of Dallas.
-She had been hospitalized and had underlying high-risk health conditions.
+- A woman in her 70s who was a resident of the City of Grand Prairie.

-- A woman in her 60s who was a resident of the city of Irving.
 She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A woman in her 60s who was a resident of the city of Dallas.
-She was found deceased in her home and had underlying high-risk health conditions.

-- A man in his 60s who was a resident of the City of Dallas.
-He had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A woman in her 70s who was a resident of the City of Dallas.
+She died in an area hospital ED and had underlying high-risk health conditions.

-- A man in his 70s who was a resident of the City of Garland.
-He had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A woman in her 70s who was a resident of the City of Grand Prairie.
+She died in a facility and had underlying high-risk health conditions.

 - A man in his 70s who was a resident of the City of Dallas.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A man in his 70s who was a resident of the City of Desoto.
+- A man in his 80s who was a resident of the City of Lancaster.
 He had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A woman in her 70s who was a resident of the city of Dallas.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.

-- A woman in her 70s who was a resident of the City of Dallas.
-She died in hospice and had underlying high-risk health conditions.

-- A woman in her 80s who was a resident of the City of Dallas.
-She had been critically ill in an area hospital and had underlying high-risk health conditions.
+- A woman in her 80s who was a resident of the City of Mesquite.
+She had been critically ill in an area hospital and did not have underlying high-risk health conditions.

 - A woman in her 80s who was a resident of a long-term care facility in the City of Dallas.
-She died in hospice and had underlying high-risk health conditions.

-- A woman in her 80s who was a resident of a long-term care facility in the City of Mesquite.
-She died in the facility and underlying high-risk health conditions.
+She died in a facility and had underlying high-risk health conditions.

-- A man in his 80s who was a resident of the City of Irving.
-He had been hospitalized and had underlying high-risk health conditions.

 - A woman in her 90s who was a resident of a long-term care facility in the City of Dallas.
+She died in the facility and had underlying high-risk health conditions.

+- A woman in her 90s who was a resident of a long-term care facility in the City of Dallas.
 She died in the facility.

-- A man in his 90s who was a resident of the City of Dallas.
-He had been hospitalized and had underlying high-risk health conditions.
+- A woman in her 90s who was a resident of the City of Dallas.
+She had been hospitalized and had underlying high-risk health conditions.

+- A woman in her 90s who was a resident of the City of Mesquite.
+She had been critically ill in an area hospital and had underlying high-risk health conditions.

 COVID-19 Resources